AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Methods_And_Activities/content.rst

 For each specific customer/project qualification we assign an internal *kit identifier*, referenced for example in QA reports.
-All the corresponding verification related artifacts are managed on a dedicated *branch* within our version control systems.
+All the corresponding verification related artifacts are managed on a dedicated *branch* within AdaCore's version control systems.
 Releases of qualification kits for the specific customer/project are produced off that branch, which also tracks the QA cycles performed on the kit items (QA reports, corresponding corrections, ...).
 A typical kind of early change incorporated on the branch is the adjustment of the targeted operational environment parameters, to be accounted for when setting up the qualification environment for kit production cycles.

 Official baseline production